PushPushGo logo PushPushGo push service GDPR compliant

 It all depends on your niche and your creativity.
 The point is to show readers that opting for a paid subscription is simply profitable.

-STAY IN TOUCH WITH YOUR READERS (AKA PUSH NOTIFICATIONS)
+STAY IN TOUCH WITH YOUR READERS WITH PUSH NOTIFICATIONS

 The rule of thumb is that great customer service is better than great marketing.
 Show your subscribers that you value them and are thankful for their trust.
 You can show your appreciation by staying in touch with them.
 You can use newsletters or push notifications for that purpose.
 Push notifications are especially useful because they are quick, convenient, and work on both mobile and desktop devices.